You can't see me: Super-Eddington growth hindering X-ray detection in high-z broad-line active galactic nuclei: Results

 \subsection{Bolometric correction comparison}

-Before running the MCMC, we first perform a benchmark test of our mock AGN spectra, which follow the super-Eddington flow prescriptions of \citet{Madau2024} and include the associated changes in the X-ray band.
-In particular, we investigate the range of bolometric corrections expected for the high-redshift AGN population by adopting the values of $M_{\rm BH}$ and $L_{\rm bol}$ reported by \citetalias{Maiolino2025}, which are inferred from standard scaling relations \citep{Stern2012}.
-From these estimates, we evaluate $K_{\rm X} = L_{\rm bol}/L_{\rm X}$ using our \textsc{xspec} tables for different values of $a_\bullet$.
+Before running the MCMC, we first performed a benchmark test of our mock AGN spectra, which follow the super-Eddington flow prescriptions of \citet{Madau2024} and include the associated changes in the X-ray band.
+In particular, we investigated the range of bolometric corrections expected for the high-redshift AGN population by adopting the values of $M_{\rm BH}$ and $L_{\rm bol}$ reported by \citetalias{Maiolino2025}, which are inferred from standard scaling relations \citep{Stern2012}.
+From these estimates, we evaluated $K_{\rm X} = L_{\rm bol}/L_{\rm X}$ using our \textsc{xspec} tables for different values of $a_\bullet$.

-In Fig.~\ref{fig:Kx_M25}, we show the lower limit on $K_{\rm X}$ provided by \citetalias{Maiolino2025} for each source, compared to the corresponding range of $K_{\rm X}$ values expected for different spins.\footnote{Note that the values of $L_{\rm bol}$ reported here may differ slightly from those in \citetalias{Maiolino2025}, since they are consistently estimated from the \textsc{xspec} tables based on the inferred $M_{\rm BH}$ and $f_{\rm Edd}$.} For reference, we also show the local scaling relation and the compilation of data from \citet{duras2020}.
+In Fig.~\ref{fig:Kx_M25}, we show the lower limit on $K_{\rm X}$ provided by \citetalias{Maiolino2025} for each source, compared to the corresponding range of $K_{\rm X}$ values expected for different spins between $a_\bullet = [0-0.99]$.\footnote{Note that the values of $L_{\rm bol}$ reported here may differ slightly from those in \citetalias{Maiolino2025}, since they are consistently estimated from the \textsc{xspec} tables based on the inferred $M_{\rm BH}$ and $f_{\rm Edd}$.} Low spin values, which imply higher bolometric corrections, represent the upper bound of the range, and maximal spin values the lower bound.
+Bars extending above the corresponding lower limits indicate spin configurations consistent with current \textit{Chandra} non-detections.
+For reference, we also show the local scaling relation and the compilation of data from \citet{duras2020}.

-From this comparison, we see that, even without modifying the X-ray spectral slope according to the super-Eddington prescriptions, adopting a more conservative choice of $\Gamma=2$ (instead of $\Gamma=1.7$ assumed in \citetalias{Maiolino2025}) for low-accretion-rate sources is sufficient to explain the X-ray non-detections with standard AGN spectra for at least a subset of spin values.
-Only the few sources exhibiting very high bolometric corrections appear incompatible with our models.